yousong/build-scripts/README.md

 - Try to be reentrant
 - Use absolute path

+## Prerequisites

+	GNU wget
+	GNU tar, command line option --transform support patch
+	uudecode, can be provided by debian package sharutils md5sum
+	git
+	make
+	cmake
+	autoconf, there are times we need to patch configure.ac and regenerate configure script with autoreconf

 ## How to use this

 Compile one by one and handle dependencies by mind